Medically reviewed by Drugs.com. Last updated on Jul 23, 2020.

 Muse: Treatment of erectile dysfunction

-Intracavernous: Hypersensitivity to alprostadil or any component of the formulation: conditions predisposing men to priapism (eg, sickle cell anemia or trait, multiple myeloma, leukemia); men with anatomical deformation or fibrotic conditions of the penis (eg, angulation, cavernosal fibrosis, or Peyronie disease); penile implants; use in men for whom sexual activity is inadvisable or contraindicated, use in children or neonates (Caverject only)
+Intracavernous: Hypersensitivity to alprostadil or any component of the formulation; conditions predisposing men to priapism (eg, sickle cell anemia or trait, multiple myeloma, leukemia); men with anatomical deformation or fibrotic conditions of the penis (eg, angulation, cavernosal fibrosis, or Peyronie disease); penile implants

-IV: There are no contraindications listed in the manufacturer's labeling.
+IV: There are no contraindications listed in the US labeling.

 Transurethral: Hypersensitivity to alprostadil or any component of the formulation; urethral stricture, balanitis, severe hypospadias and curvature, and in men with acute or chronic urethritis; men who are prone to venous thrombosis or who have a hyperviscosity syndrome (eg, sickle cell anemia or trait, thrombocythemia, polycythemia, multiple myeloma) predisposing them to priapism; use in men for whom sexual activity is inadvisable; sexual intercourse with a pregnant woman unless a condom barrier is being used